 In WordPress, everything has an identification (ID) number.
 This includes your pages, posts, media, comments, categories and tags.
-You may have had instances where you needed to find a WordPress page or post ID.
-They are particularly important when working with codes or plugins.
+You may have had instances where you needed to find a WordPress page or post ID – maybe while working with codes or while configuring a plugin.

-Although IDs are important, WordPress does not make it available on the surface.
-You have to find it.
+So, here is the big question: how do you find a WordPress ID?
+That’s the essence of this article.
+Although IDs are important, WordPress does not make them available on the surface.
+You have to find them.

 - Finding Post IDs in WordPress

-- How to Find WordPress Category,Media and Tag IDs
+- How to Find Category,Media and Tag IDs

 - Viewing WordPress Post ID with WordPress plugins